g4eml/PicoTuner/README.md

 ## Requirements

-This code will work on the original Raspberry Pi Pico, the Pico W and probably on other RP2040 based boards.
+This code will work on the original Raspberry Pi Pico, the Pico W, the Pico 2 and probably on other RP2040 and RP2350 based boards.
 Whilst being designed for the new BATC V3 Minitiouner project it is also possible to retrofit a Pico to the V2 Minitiouner.
 The advantage of doing this is to provide access to the second Transport Stream from the NIM.
 This will allow two signals to be received at the same time.